Christmas decoration

 • 1 baking powder

-First put flour, then all other dry ingredients (sugar, coconut, baking powder).
-Then you add eggs and butter in the end.
+First, add flour, then all other dry ingredients (sugar, coconut, baking powder).
+Then, add eggs and in the end, butter.
 Mix all ingredients manually.
-You need to make a solid piece of dough, then leave it on the table for at least 30 minutes.
+Make a solid piece of dough.
+Then, leave it on the table for at least 30 minutes.
 Flatten the dough and make small rolls.
-You can stuff it with some kind of filling, according to your wishes (chocolate cream).
+You can stuff it with some filling, according to your wishes (chocolate cream).

 Kokos Kiflici dipped in chocolate